 10. Morro Bay State Park

 Found in central California is Morro Bay State Park.
-This park has a huge lagoon with brackish marshes that support large populations of birds.
+This park has a huge lagoon with brackish marshes supporting large bird populations.

-Morro Bay State Park gives visitors the chance to explore natural marshes, lagoons, and bays.
+Morro Bay State Park allows visitors to explore natural marshes, lagoons, and bays.
 Full of wildlife and hiking trails, you will find no end to the possible nature and landscape photography opportunities.